priism-center/thinkCausal_dev/thinkCausal/inst/app/www/md/help.md

 ### Upload data

+After clicking the browse button you can select any file available on your computer.

 thinkCausal can load in .csv, .txt, .xlsx (Excel), .spss (SPSS), .sav (SPSS), .dta (STATA) or .sas (SAS) files.
 <br>